Remove the primary user from Intune devices with powershell (Switch to shared device)

 If an Intune device is not enrolled as a shared device or kiosk device, it always has a primary user.
 This creates a relation between the device and the user.
 This user is also used to license the device.
 This user only has the possibility to see this device in the company portal / company portal website and trigger certain self service actions.
 Also, while troubleshooting, an Intune admin can select this user in the Troubleshooting + support menu in Intune and directly see their devices.

-The primary user is automatically added after the the enrollment of an intune managed device.
-It is possible to change the user to an other or remove this user to switch the device into a shared device.
+The primary user is automatically added after the enrollment of an Intune managed device.
+It is possible to change the user to an other or remove this user to switch the device to a shared device.

 Where can I find the Primary User